matthieuSolente/vml-and-accessibility/README.md

 <![endif]-->
 ```

 As usual Outlook keeps all the VML code in its own conditional comment.
-But in the image it creates, it automatically takes all the text content and inserts it as an Alt attribute.
+But in the image it creates, it automatically takes all the text content and inserts it as an Alt attribute, even if you have very long content.

 ```
 <!--[if gte vml 1]>